In northeast Wisconsin, Afterglow Lake Resort stays on top of the heap.

 Treats from the campfire

 On Saturday, we gathered for the noon campfire, when Gail and Pete heat up kettles of beans and bring out hot dogs and buns for guests to grill.
-That day, they also treated us to shrimp and chicken grilled in cast-iron skillets, one with teriyaki sauce and one with an herb marinade.

 A little cider, a little hot chocolate, and we were good to go — for an afternoon of broomball, more tubing and skiing, followed by a soak in the lodge's hot tub.